koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_32_from-dicky-bow-to-rhombus.md

 # From “dicky bow” to “rhombus“?
-Classic relationship Partnership relationship – Limited to transaction – Multiple levels, including top (project, task) management – Sales/Purchasing dept. – Focus is on relationship Lambert and Knemeyer (2004)  Development takes time  Development is costly (extra HR, extra coordination, extra communication)  Development includes risks Session 3 -Integration and Collaboration Slide 32
+The image, titled "From 'dicky bow' to 'rhombus'," contrasts two fundamental types of supply chain relationships: the "Classic relationship" and the "Partnership relationship," using geometric shapes as metaphors .

+The Classic relationship, represented by the red "dicky bow" (or hourglass shape), is characterized by a limited focus on transaction (project, task) and is typically managed only at the Sales/Purchasing dept. level.
+This narrow, transactional focus creates a bottleneck in communication and trust, where the only link is the negotiation of price and quantity for a single transaction.

+In stark contrast, the Partnership relationship, represented by the green "rhombus" (or diamond shape), signifies a deep, collaborative approach.
+This relationship involves multiple levels, including top management, ensuring strategic alignment and is defined by a primary focus on the relationship itself, not just the individual transaction.

+However, moving from the classic, easy-to-manage "dicky bow" relationship to the integrated, complex "rhombus" partnership involves significant commitment and risk, as noted in the callout box (citing Lambert and Knemeyer, 2004): Development takes time, is costly (requiring extra HR, extra coordination, extra communication), and includes risks.
+The model thus presents the partnership as the superior, but more demanding, approach for achieving true supply chain integration and mitigating issues like the Bullwhip Effect and the Prisoner's Dilemma.